New SIAMS Framework published (from September 2023). Find out more.

 Expectations for self-evaluation of the SIAMS schedule have changed.
 It is good practice for schools to carry our Self Evaluation of their development as a church school, with the focus being on the impact of their Christian vision.

 The National Team have provided sample templates for both the ongoing full SEF and the Summary SEF.
-These are for guidance only, and are not required formats.
+These are for guidance only and are not required formats.
+There are template examples for both the 2023 framework and the current 18-22 schedule.
+These can be found on the national SIAMS webpage.

 SIAMS Support and Training

 The Education Team provides a comprehensive suite of courses for both school leaders and governors to support them in their SIAMS self-evaluation process and to prepare for their SIAMS inspection.
-Please see the training page, link below.
+Please see the training page.